ministryofjustice/analytics-platform-ops/git-crypt/README.md

        gpg --list-keys |grep '^ '|sort

    If a current user is not on your GPG keyring you need to get hold of their public key.
+Hopefully their key is added to their GitHub profile e.g.:

+       GITHUB_USER=davidread curl -s https://api.github.com/users/$GITHUB_USER/gpg_keys | jq -r '.[0].raw_key'

-They might already be in the [repo of public keys](https://github.com/ministryofjustice/analytical-platform-public-keys).
-Otherwise you need to [ask them for their public GPG key](#adding-someones-gpg-key-to-the-repo).
+   Otherwise it might be in our [repo of public keys](https://github.com/ministryofjustice/analytical-platform-public-keys).
+Otherwise you need to ask them to [add their GPG key pair to their GitHub account](https://docs.github.com/en/articles/adding-a-new-gpg-key-to-your-github-account).
 Now [add their key to your keychain and trust it](#adding-someones-gpg-key-to-the-repo).

 3. Create a branch for this change: